[Ad – This post is in collaboration with Betta Living.]

 As we’ve already mentioned, we’d like the wardrobe to have mainly hanging space, but we’d also like some drawers and of course a few shelves, too.

 This is the layout that we’re currently considering (although maybe not quite as wonky as my drawing!).

-I totally get that for most people it would be weird not to have more shelves and drawers, but we will have around 4 metres of pure shelving under the eaves, so this space is more for things like trousers, suit jacket, dresses, skirts and possibly even some coats.
+I totally get that for most people it would be weird not to have more shelves and drawers, but we will have around 4 metres of pure shelving under the eaves, so this space is more for things like trousers, suit jackets, dresses, skirts and possibly even some coats.

 Every time I plan a bit more of the space I can’t wait for us to get started on the loft conversion.
-I know it seems mad to extend your house when you’re not really bothered about the extra bedroom, but for us it’s really all about the extra bathroom and the walk-in wardrobe.
+I know it seems mad to extend your house when you’re not really bothered about the extra bedroom, but for us, it’s really all about the extra bathroom and the walk-in wardrobe.